8 of the Biggest Kitchen Backsplash Trends of 2026

 After writing about interior design for more than 12 years, I’ve seen all sorts of kitchen backsplash trends come and go, so I thought I’d share some of my favorites that I’ve seen lately, from simple to statement-making.

-Kitchen backsplash trends for 2025
+Kitchen backsplash trends for 2026

-1. A marble slab backsplash
+1. A stone slab backsplash

 Think of a marble slab backsplash as basically an extension of the countertop up the wall.
 I.e. the style seen above in the Blue Gray Gal and Eric Drozd.